allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 While investigating this issue, we noticed a correlation between the class of hardware that _consumers_ run on and their CPU usage.
-This observation led us to the conclusion that, despite the fact that load is evenly distributed, instances running on older generations of hardware utilize more CPU than those running on newer hardware, which is understandable as older machines are typically less performant.
+This observation led us to the conclusion that, despite the fact that load is evenly distributed, instances running on older generations of hardware utilize a higher percentage of available CPU power than those running on newer hardware, which is understandable as older machines are typically less performant.
 In the following section, we describe how we tackled this issue.

 ### Second Attempt

-After our investigation, it was clear to us that if we wanted to achieve even CPU usage across the entire Hermes cluster, aiming for processing the same number of operations per second on each instance was not the way to go.
+After our investigation, it was clear to us that if we wanted to achieve uniform CPU usage across the entire Hermes cluster, aiming for processing the same number of operations per second on each instance was not the way to go.
 This led us to the question of how to determine the ideal number of operations per second that each instance can handle without being either overloaded or underloaded.
 To answer this, we had to take into account the fact that in the cloud environment, it is not